This article contains affiliate links.

 Stainless barrels are often used in precision rifles.
 It’s not that stainless is any more accurate than 4150, though.
 Historically, stainless barrels were easier to machine and polish, while also being more resistant to corrosion.
 That means manufacturers shorten their supply chain and produce more consistently machined barrels.

-Better consistency means better accuracy.
+Better consistency in manufacturing means better accuracy on target.

 Stainless barrels come with some risks in durability, particularly in very cold weather.
 For that reason, stay away from lightweight-profile stainless barrels.
 They should always be a medium profile or heavier.